 The two-dimensional bin packing (2BP) problem occurs in different variants in important real-world applications such as glass, paper, and steel cutting.
-Typically, a set of two-dimensional, differently sized items is given and needs to be packed into (or cut out of) bins (or sheets of some raw-material) of fixed size.
-The aim is to minimize the number of bins (sheets) needed and therefore also the waste.
-A recent survey on 2D packing problems is given in Lodi et al. [14], an annotated bibliography on cutting and packing is presented by Dyckhoff et al. [5].
+A set of two-dimensional, differently sized items is given.
+They have to be packed into (or cut out of) bins (or sheets of some raw-material) of a fixed size.
+The aim is to minimize the number of needed bins (sheets) and, therefore, the waste.
+A recent survey on 2D packing problems is given in Lodi et al. [1], an annotated bibliography on cutting and packing is presented by Dyckhoff et al. [2].